WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 :class:`ToolPath` objects can also be added together as well as easily translated rotated and drawn.
 More information can be found in the code documentation.

-A :class:`ToolPath` can be generated directly from points or several G-code like interpolation functions.
+A :class:`ToolPath` can be generated directly from points or several G-code-like interpolation functions.
 A list of which can be found below:

 - Linear interpolation :func:`linear_interpolation`